Exploring Training and Inference Scaling Laws in Generative Retrieval: Related Work

 Generative retrieval research has also advanced in training methods, which can be divided into generative training and discriminative training.
 In generative training, the model is trained to generate the appropriate identifier for a given query~\cite{pradeep2023generativescaleto,tay2022dsi, wang2022nci, zeng2024ripor, becil2022seal}, aligning naturally with the generative capabilities of LLMs to produce accurate document identifiers.
 Discriminative training, on the other hand, employs ranking losses~\cite{li2024learntorank, tang2024listwise} and negative sample mining techniques~\cite{zeng2024ripor} to teach the model to produce a ranked list of documents.
-These approaches directly optimize retrieval performance by aligning the training objectives with the ranking requirements of retrieval tasks.
+These approaches align the training objectives with the ranking requirements of retrieval tasks.